uzair14/Google/README.md

 Clone or download the repo.
 Open terminal and navigate to Google folder.
 Navigate to server folder
-Run npm init -y, npm install express, npm install --save-dev nodemon to install relevant dependencies.
+Run npm init -y, npm install express, npm install --save-dev nodemon, npm i cors to install relevant dependencies.

 Usage
 Run npm run dev to launch server.
 Go live on index.HTML.

-Wins & Challenges
+Technologies
+HTML
+CSS
+JavaScript
+Express
+Nodemon
+Git/Github

+Wins, Challenges and Improvements

 Wins
+- Meeting the requirements of the challenge
+- Being able to use and understand the client and server relationship
+- Working as a team
+- Knowledge gained over the past few weeks

 Challenges.
-We managed to get a similar layout to the Google howeevr we struggled in making the layout responsive.
+- Responsive layout
+- Google search functionaility

+Improvements
+- Using more of the CRUD operations
+- Give more time for styling
+- Use the MVC architecture